 4.a.
 Saw Blade Production (new).
 Raw steel coil is received from offsite and cut to shape using laser cutters.
 Laser cutting operations are vented to a cartridge-style dust collector through a central collection system.
-The laser cutting dust collector is equipped with secondary HEPA filters and discharges back into the process building.
+The laser cutting dust collector is equipped with secondary HEPA filters.
 Cut saw blades are processed with milling and grinding machines.
 Milling produces negligible dust.
 Emissions from grinding operations are vented to a cartridge-style filter system through a central collection system.
-The grinding dust collector is equipped with secondary HEPA filters and discharges back into the process building.
-Finished saw blades are heat treated in a gas-fired oven prior to packaging.
+The grinding dust collector is equipped with secondary HEPA filters.
+Finished saw blades are heat treated in a gasfired oven prior to packaging.